aredn/documentation/arednNetworkDesign/network_topology.rst

   Relay links bridge the gaps between endpoint nodes.
 Their primary purpose is to pass network data, but there may be cases where they also serve as mesh access nodes for users.
 Sometimes these links are called "mid-mile", "distribution", or "intermediate" nodes.
 They are usually installed on medium-height towers or buildings in order to achieve high signal quality with good line of sight to other relay nodes.
 Depending on conditions, intermediate links may operate over distances between 3 to 10+ miles.

 Endpoint Links
   Endpoint links are used to connect destination nodes to the mesh network.
-Sometimes these links are call "last mile", "tactical", or "terminal" nodes.
+Sometimes these links are called "last mile", "tactical", or "terminal" nodes.
 Usually these nodes serve either as the originator or the final destination for network traffic.
 Depending on local conditions, endpoint links typically operate over distances of 3 miles or less.

-Different types of radio links may be needed to connect all of the mesh nodes that are required in order to fulfill the purposes for your network.
-The ultimate goal is to have a reliable data network that accomplishes its purpose for providing services to the intended destinations and users.
+Different types of radio links may be needed to connect all of the nodes that are required in order to fulfill the purposes for your network.
+The ultimate goal of your network topology is to have a reliable data network that accomplishes its purpose for providing services to the intended destinations and users.